Auzzy/pyinq/docs/src/source/gettingstarted.rst

 Sometimes you will execute code which will raise an error.
 It may be unexepected, such as errors caused by an issue during file I/O. They may be expected, such as with a StopIteration error.
 But either way, errors will occur, and PyInq must deal with it.

-When an error is raised, PyInq first checks if that error was expected (this will be discussed in detail in :ref:`better-tests`).
+When an error is raised, PyInq first checks if that error was expected (this is discussed in detail in :ref:`better-tests`).
 If so, it will be handled in the appropriate manner.
 If it is unexpected, PyInq will log the error (including traceback) and halt the test.
 This way, the test will not produce any false results by attempting to continue, and all the information about the error is available to you for correction.
 A test which terminated due to an error will be be given a status indicating as much.

 What Else?
 ----------